The epimorphism relation among countable groups is a complete analytic quasi-order: Abstract

 \section{Abstract}

 We prove that the epimorphism relation is a complete analytic quasi-order on the space of countable groups.
-In the process we obtain the result of indepent interest showing that the epimorphism relation on pointed reflexive graph is complete.
+In the process, we obtain the result of independent interest that the epimorphism relation on pointed reflexive graphs is complete.